 If you rent your home and face eviction, the process is different.
 Nevertheless, you may be able to appeal an eviction order if you can demonstrate that your landlord didn’t follow the correct procedures.

-Unfortunately, reversing an eviction notice as a tenant is very difficult in England and Wales.
+Unfortunately, reversing an eviction notice as a tenant is challenging in England and Wales.
 Your appeal won’t be possible under the following circumstances:

 - The landlord used a mandatory reason for eviction under an assured tenancy